 Sometimes We Wake is a sound walk reflecting on memory, place and the queer narrative in my songwriting.
 It centres on the Palm House in Botanic Gardens, and is based on a music performance that took place there in 2009.
 From the creation of the sound walk, a new performance was held at the Palm House in 2019 featuring Hive Choir.
+Read about both below.

 I had never thought about creating a sound walk until I visited the Whitechapel Gallery in London and made an impromptu decision to borrow an iPod containing Janet Cardiff’s sound walk The Missing Voice: Case Study B. Whilst being immersed in a fictional crime story set in the surrounding streets of East London, I couldn’t help but be amazed by the places it made me pay attention to, places I had walked past before and never noticed.
 It inspired a desire to create my own sound walk.